Menditect/documentation/docs/refguide/teststep.md

 ### Configure a Teststep
 - Click on <i class="fas fa-cog"></i> on the Teststep name, or click on "*Configure*" on top of the Teststep details pane on the right, to set the [Attribute Values](attribute-value) or Microflow Parameter Values](microflow-parameter-value).

+When setting Attribute Values, always keep in mind that the meaning of the value is different for a Retrieve action.
+- For Create / Change Object actions and Microflow parameters, the Attribute will be *assigned* the entered value, and 'empty' if checked, but left blank.
+- For a Retrieve Object action, the resulting set of objects will be *filtered* by the entered value, and 'empty' if checked, but left blank.

 Note that it not is possible to change the action or type of Teststep after creation, or change the entity or microflow that it is associated with.